Roslyn-Code-Club/roslyncode.club/src/workshops/using-apis-with-javascript.md

 ### Step 3: Writing the function

 First we declare a `const` response since we won't be modifying the response from the API at all.
 We use `await` to ensure that we complete the request and receive our data.
 Then we declare `const arrayOfJokes`, which is an array of our data.
 At the end, we'll `console.log(arrayOfJokes)` to view the data we received.
 Outside of the function, we'll call the `getJoke()` function so that it actually gets executed.

+- We'll be using the following endpoint `https://api.sampleapis.com/jokes/goodJokes` which can be [found in the API endpoint list here.](https://sampleapis.com/api-list/jokes)

 ```html
 <!DOCTYPE html>